aleksha/data-analysis-tutorial/session-2/README.md

 If you see in your data some unexpected features, think a bit:
- * if it's smaller than your resolution but significant, when something probably gows wrong
+ * if it's smaller than your resolution but significant, when something probably goes wrong
  * are the any peaking backgrounds / contributions?
    - miss identified tracks
-   - clones (my favorite Theta+ signal out of K0S-->pi+pi- reqion with clonned pi+ as proton track )
+   - clones (my favorite Theta+ signal out of K0S-->pi+pi- region with clonned pi+ as proton track )
    - different sources of signal (Sigma_c--> Lambda_c pi spectrum at LHCb has clearly visible Lambda_c(2595)-->Sigma_c pi contribution due to limited phase space)
    - feed-downs (see Omega_c* analysis)